Holiday Foods Face-Off: Which Is Healthier to Eat?

 What’s more, mixed drinks can include far more alcohol than you realize, which can make all of your other thoughtful decisions about what to eat go out the window.
 With champagne, you know exactly what you’re getting, says Salge Blake.
 Better to opt for the drink where you can see how much alcohol you’re sipping.
-Whatever your choice, though, stick to one drink, enjoy, and be done with it.
+Whatever your choice, though, stick to one drink and enjoy it.

 Better pick: Champagne